Christiaanvandertol/SCOPE/SCOPE_v1.70/docs/outfiles/fluorescence_emitted_by_all_photosystems.rst

       - description
     * - **Femtot**
       - W m-2 um-1
-      - total emitted fluorescence by all photosystems for wavelengths (excluding leaf and canopy re-absorption and scattering)
+      - total emitted fluorescence by all photosystems per wavelengths (excluding leaf and canopy re-absorption and scattering)